omahs/filefilego/README.md

 ./filefilego account create_node_key thisismynodespassword
 ```

-3. Create keystore files which contain address and the private key:
+3. Create an account to send/receive coins.
    Replace **thisismypassword** with your own password

 ```